nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-05-networking_success_by_business_structure.md

 ---
-title: "The Impact of Networking in Business Success: A Statistical Analysis by Structure"
+title: "The Impact of Networking in Business Success by Structure"
 layout: post
 date: 2023-08-05
-update_date: 2023-09-22
+update_date: 2024-04-03
 author: jack_nicholaisen
 summary: "Learn how networking can impact your business.
 Discover industry trends and stats.
 Unleash your business's potential.
 Read on to learn more!"
 permalink: /statistics/business-structures/networking/